 Reporting Labor Violations

-According to the Occupational Safety and Health Act of 1970, you can report serious hazards at your work place and request that an OSHA official investigate your claims.
+According to the Occupational Safety and Health Act of 1970, you can report serious hazards at your workplace and request an OSHA investigation of your claims.
 If you believe that your employer has retaliated against you after you’ve made a complaint with OSHA, you must file a second complaint regarding the retaliation within 30 days of the event.

 You can make a report through the electronic complaint form, mail in a PDF complaint form, or call 1-800-321-OSHA.
 Keep in mind that submitting a complaint to the OSHA office in your area is your best bet for obtaining an OSHA inspection.
 Submitting a complaint online will route the information to the appropriate office in your area, while going through the national headquarters is less efficient.